Miscellaneous

 ...

-[[AVAudioSession sharedInstance] setCategory:AVAudioSessionCategoryAmbient error:nil]; // allow
+[[AVAudioSession sharedInstance] setCategory:AVAudioSessionCategoryAmbient error:nil]; // Allow background audio

 ...